BrunoKaiser/IDIV/programms/html_Tree/readme_html_Tree.txt

 Start of the Lua script with the right informations for path of input and output data.

+6.4 html_build_Linux.lua

+This skript converts a Lua tree in a html page with tree.
+This is especially helpful on mobile devices.

+Start of the Lua script with the right informations for path of input and output data.

 7.1 html_build_node_content.lua

 This script produces a tree in html with the nodes having the content of their children nodes in parenthesis.